 A VITAL VICTORY

 Greenwood has become a notorious winner, but that was only his second live win.
+The player to gather the most points during the British Poker Open received the glass championship trophy, something Greenwood has his eyes set on after a hot start.

-“This whole series has 10 events and there’s a nice big glass trophy for the eventual winner who gets the most points throughout the series.
-So, of course, starting out being on top of the leaderboard is a motivation to stay longer!
+“Starting out being on top of the leaderboard is a motivation to stay longer!
 I’m definitely playing the £10,000 Short Deck event but I can’t play the Super High Roller Bowl because I need to be back in Toronto.”

-Motivation for everyone else to overtake Greenwood, then, but the Canadian is off to the best start after a fantastic display of tournament poker.
+The motivation for everyone else to overtake Greenwood, then, but the Canadian is off to the best start after a fantastic display of tournament poker.

 Here’s how the final five players ended up doing on the final day of the opening event.